 WBBL and Dolly’s Dream stand up to bullying

-The Women’s Big Bash League (WBBL) and Dolly’s Dream are partnering to raise funds and awareness about the serious issue of bullying and its devastating effects.
+Early this year, the Women’s Big Bash League (WBBL) and Dolly’s Dream partnered to raise funds and awareness about the serious issue of bullying and its devastating effects.

-During WBBL Finals, all of cricket’s ticket revenue from the semifinals and final will go towards helping Dolly’s Dream create positive change in the community to prevent bullying.
+During WBBL Finals, all of cricket’s ticket revenue from the semifinals and final went towards helping Dolly’s Dream create positive change in the community to prevent bullying.

-The partnership is supported by Australian Cricket’s three Dolly’s Dream ambassadors: Meg Lanning, Elyse Villani and Rachael Haynes.
+The partnership was supported by Australian Cricket’s three Dolly’s Dream ambassadors: Meg Lanning, Elyse Villani and Rachael Haynes.

 Dolly’s Dream Advisory Board Member and Alannah & Madeline Foundation CEO, Lesley Podesta